Emanem/skyrim-pm/README.md

 Currently does basic unpacking of compressed mods and should install and manage dynamic choices within each archive.
 Does not support inter-packages/mods references.
 If not specifying option `-s` (or `--sse-data`) it will try to lookup the Skyrim SE `Data` directory (otherwise in case of failure will output files/directories into `./Data` hence in such cases you want to run _skyrim-pm_ from wihtin `Skyrim Special Edition` directory).

+If you have an archive without _ModuleConfig.xml_ you can try running it with `-x` (`--data-ext`) option to try install the files based on their names: _*.esp/bsa/ini_ will go into the specified _Data_ directory,whilst files under _meshes_, _textures_ will be copied with their own relative paths under respective subdirectories.

+### Known issues

+* Some archives take longer to decompress; this is a _libarchive_ issue, unforutnately the performance of such archive is bad (installing _SMIM_ took approximately 50 minutes on a _5950x_).
+* _RAR_ archives are not properly supported, sometime those fail extracting for no real reason; this is another _libarchive_ [issue](https://github.com/libarchive/libarchive/issues/1490).
+As a workaround it's easier to de-compress and compress again in another format.

 ## How to build

 Download the sources, then get _libxml2_ and _libarchive_, dev version (i.e. `sudo apt install libxml2-dev libarchive-dev`), then invoke `make`.